 Comment: Line 434 and elsewhere: units for effective absorption cross section of PSII (σPSIIʹ) are given as nm2 quanta−1) – is this correct?
 Should it be nm2 μmol quanta−1?
 Or quantum −1?

-Response: Thank you for this comment.
-We double check and we believe the unit is correct: nm2 quanta−1.
+Response: Thank you.
+The unit nm2 quanta−1 is correct.
+Some publications and processing softwares use an equivalent non-SI formulation of A2 quanta−1 (5 nm2 quanta−1 = 500 A2 quanta−1 ).
+Other publications have used a short-hand of nm2 PSII−1 or A2 PSII−1 , which includes an implicit ratio of 1 quanta PSII−1.
+Author DA Campbell apologizes for past sins of inconsistent units.

 Minor points of expression: